No. of Users / People *

 1. A Default Currency has been selected.

 The choices you input on the customer record will automatically pull through to any Quotes, Sales Orders or Invoices that you produce for the customer.
+The following examples are from a Quote.

 When you have saved the record, currency details will now be visible in the top right corner.